-Why incorporate an offshore company in Singapore in 2021
+Why incorporate an offshore company in Singapore

 In the past, people viewed the incorporation of an offshore company as a way to evade tax or commit other criminal activities.
 But the fact is that this is a legitimate way of expanding one’s operations internationally.